ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 # VMware NSX-T design
 {: #nsx-t-design}

 VMware® NSX-T™ is designed to address application frameworks and architectures that have heterogeneous endpoints and technology stacks.
-In addition to vSphere, these environments can include other hypervisors, KVM, containers, and bare metal servers.
-VMware NSX-T is designed to span a software defined network and security infrastructure across platforms other than just vSphere alone.
+In addition to VMware vSphere®, these environments can include other hypervisors, KVM, containers, and bare metal servers.
+NSX-T is designed to span a software defined network and security infrastructure across platforms other than just vSphere alone.
 While it is possible to deploy NSX-T components without needing vSphere, this design focuses on NSX-T and its integration primarily within a vCenter Server vSphere automated deployment.

 As of version 3, NSX-T can run on the vSphere VDS switch version 7.0.
-All new deployments of NSX and vSphere use NSX-T on VDS and N-VDS is no longer used.
+All new deployments of VMware NSX and vSphere use NSX-T on VDS and N-VDS is no longer used.
 Beginning with NSX-T 2.4, the manager VM and the controller VM functions are combined.
 As a result, three controller or manager VMs are deployed.
 If on the same subnet, they use an internal network load balancer.
 If across different subnets, an external load balancer is required.

 NSX-T brings many advanced features such as firewall policies, inclusion of guest introspection within firewall policies, and advanced netflow tracking.
 Describing these features is beyond the scope of this document.
-See the VMware documentation for NSX-T. In this design, the NSX-T Management Infrastructure is deployed during the initial vCenter Server cluster deployment.
+In this design, the NSX-T Management Infrastructure is deployed during the initial vCenter Server® cluster deployment.
+For  more information about NSX-T, see the VMware documentation.

 ## NSX-T vs NSX-V
 {: #nsx-t-design-nsx-t-nsx-v}

-For vSphere Network NSX (NSX-V), review the following more well-known NSX-T objects with similar function to their NSX-V counterparts.
+For VMware vSphere Network NSX (NSX-V), review the following more well-known NSX-T objects with similar function to their NSX-V counterparts.
 Limitations and differences within a vSphere environment are also be discussed.

 The following table shows the typically corresponding functions between NSX-T and NSX-V.